Killing of Meredith Hunter: Hells Angels and the counterculture

 The Hells Angels are a motorcycle gang that has been described by the police as a threat to public safety and order.
-Local groups of Hells Angels are "chapters"; That for Oakland, California, was formed in 1957 by Sonny Barger, the group's president.
+Local groups of Hells Angels are "chapters"; the Oakland, California, chapter was formed in 1957 by Sonny Barger, the group's president.
 In the mid-to-late 1960s, the Hells Angels and the counterculture movement had much in common, including a rejection of authority and conformity.
-The Hells Angels and members of the counterculture mixed frequently.
+The Angels and members of the counterculture mixed frequently.
 When the writer Ken Kesey held an LSD (acid) party in October 1966, the Angels were invited.
-The organization soon began dealing LSD in San Francisco, distributing 50,000 hits a week by 1965.
+The organization was dealing LSD in San Francisco, distributing 50,000 hits a week by 1965.
 When San Francisco bands – including the Grateful Dead, Jefferson Airplane, and Big Brother and the Holding Company – held concerts, the Angels were asked to help with safety, crowd control and other arrangements.
 Grateful Dead manager Rock Scully was among the supporters of the bikers and told the Rolling Stones that "The Angels are really some righteous dudes.
 They carry themselves with honor and dignity."

 Alan Passaro

 Alan Passaro was a white male who was twenty-two years old in December 1969.
 He wanted to become a lawyer, but after he finished high school in 1967, he went to barber college instead.
 He got a job as a barber and married his girlfriend; they bought a house in Milpitas, California, and had a son.
 He joined the San Jose chapter of the Gypsy Joker Motorcycle Club, a group that soon merged with the local Hells Angels chapter.

 Passaro was arrested in 1963 on charges of car theft and was imprisoned at a juvenile facility.
 He was arrested for car theft again in May 1968 and was found in possession of marijuana; he was given two years' probation.
 In December 1968, he was arrested for assaulting a police officer, disturbing the peace, and resisting arrest, but he was acquitted.
 The following January he was imprisoned for a parole violation.
-He was arrested in July 1969 for grand theft, conspiracy, and possession of stolen goods; shortly afterwards he was arrested for possession of marijuana; at the time of the Altamont concert, he was on bail from both charges.
+He was arrested in July 1969 for grand theft, conspiracy, and possession of stolen goods, and shortly afterwards he was arrested for possession of marijuana; at the time of the Altamont concert, he was on bail from both charges.